liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 **Answer:** It takes up to 24 hours for the account to be accessible.
 Once the account is reactivated, it remains active for a total of 30 days before it gets automatically archived again.

 **11. Is there any charge to use the eDiscovery Hold feature?**
-**Answer:** We honor eDiscovery hold and charge accordingly. eDiscovery Hold works the same way as retention policy and legal hold.
+**Answer:** We honor eDiscovery holds to their full extent and aren't introducing any new charges for eDiscovery searches or exports. eDiscovery Hold works the same way as retention policy and legal hold.
+If billing is enabled for unlicensed OneDrive accounts, then you'll be charged for the monthly storage of archived unlicensed accounts, but there will be no additional charges for eDiscovery actions.

 **12. What's the process to relicense an account once it's archived?**